ethanbayne/OpenForensics/README.md

 ---

-This software includes CUDAfy .NET, a DLL developed by Hybrid DSP.
+This software includes CUDAfy .NET (Cudafy.NET.dll), developed by Hybrid DSP.

 The LGPL v2.1 License applies to CUDAfy .NET.
 If you wish to modify the code then changes should be re-submitted to Hybrid DSP.
 If you wish to incorporate Cudafy.NET into your own application instead of redistributing the dll's then please consider a commerical license.
 Visit http://www.hybriddsp.com.
 This will also provide you with priority support and contribute to on-going development.